oevkaya/GAIL-DS-project/llmds/README.md

     (completed or failed), runtime, number of words for text, number of tokens for text, reasoning part, and outcome.

     - 'evaluation': Combines the results from above with the corresponding input metrics (number of words or tokens for the question input).
 Computes the metrics of Jaccard similarity and verbosity ratio.
+Compute the accuracy of outcomes compared with GTs.